 Humans can produce small amounts of choline, however, most individuals must consume this nutrient through the diet to supplement the endogenously produced amount to prevent deficiency.
-In the body choline is a component of the key brain neurotransmitter acetylcholine as well as other brain and nervous tissue lipids as a component of phosphatidylcholine and sphingomyelin.
+In the body choline is a component of the key brain neurotransmitter acetylcholine as well as other brain and nervous tissues.
 Choline is also a dietary element that is vital for the structural integrity of cell membranes, transmembrane signalling, lipid and cholesterol transport, methyl metabolism.
 Choline availability modulates brain development in the foetus and infant, and in the adult is important for normal liver and muscle function (1).
 Loss of cholinergic neurones is associated with impaired cognitive function, memory loss and Alzheimer’s disease (2).

 In the EU there are three authorised health claims for choline.